-The Brunel Business School (BBS) are offering a number of prestigious scholarships for UK/EU and International applicants joining the Brunel MBA in September 2020 and January 2021 of the 2020/21 academic year.
-Brunel Pathway College (BPC) and Brunel Language Centre (BLC) students can apply for this scholarship after successful completion of their pre-masters course.
+The Brunel Business School (BBS) are offering a number of prestigious scholarships for UK and overseas (including EU) applicants joining the Brunel MBA in September 2022 and January 2023 of the 2022/23 academic year.
+Brunel Pathway College (BPC) and Brunel Language Centre (BLC) students can apply for this scholarship after successful completion of their pre-masters’ course.

 Successful awardees may be expected to undertake specified duties as Brunel Ambassadors for the Brunel Business School (BBS).
 Activities might involve representing the MBA programme at internal and external marketing and recruitment events, providing guest talks and seminars to undergraduate/postgraduate students, providing reports on each event and writing a Brunel MBA Blog and/or other initiatives as appropriate.
 In addition, awardees will also be expected to assume mentoring responsibilities as required by BBS.
 Scholarship winners will be contacted by the MBA or Marketing team as and when participation is required.

-The Full time MBA Scholarship: is a £6,500 tuition fee waiver for one year only.
+The Full Time MBA Scholarship: is a £6,000 tuition fee waiver for one year only.

-How many: We are offering 30 scholarships for the full-time MBA and 20 for the part time MBA programme.
+How many: We are offering 30 scholarships for the full-time MBA, 10 scholarships for the part time MBA programme, 5 scholarships for the African Continent MBA and 3 scholarships for the Women in Leadership MBA programme.

 Course application process: